TrustBuilt for legal procurement

 We do not share it.
 Matter data does not leave the customer’s tenant except through workflows the firm explicitly authorizes (e.g., a CourtListener citation verification call uses only the public-citation string, not matter content).
 Frontier-model inference happens with provider terms that prohibit the provider from retaining or training on the inference content.

 We log access to it.
-Every reasoning step, every output generated, every user action — logged in Azure Monitor, exportable on request, retained for the contractual period.
+Every user action — logged to a structured, typed audit trail (actions, not matter content), exportable on request, retained for the contractual period.

 We delete it on request.
 CCPA / CPRA / state-law deletion requests are honored within the contractual response window.
-Tenant deletion is final and cryptographically verifiable.
+Tenant deletion is final, with a deletion attestation; the audit trail is preserved for the contracted period.

 How we handle bias